-Special Jury Prize, Rotterdam International Film Festival 2019 In Dutch and Bosnian, with herself a stranger in a strange land when she returns to her homeland in this stylishly off-kilter coming-ofage flick turned road movie.
-Ena Sendijarević's debut feature delivers the same deadpan joy as her excellent short Sendijarević takes Alma on an amusing film Import (NZIFF17).
-Upon learning that her long absent father has been hospitalised.
-Alma (Sara Luna Zorić) decides to travel to Bosnia to find him before it's too late.
+A Dutch-raised Bosnian teen finds herself a stranger in a strange land when she returns to her homeland in this stylishly off-kilter coming-ofage flick turned road movie.
+Ena Sendijarević's debut feature delivers the same deadpan joy as her excellent short film Import (NZIFF17).

+Upon learning that her long absent father has been hospitalised, Alma (Sara Luna Zorić) decides to travel to Bosnia to find him before it's too late.
 When she arrives in Sarajevo without much of a clue, Alma's shady blackmarket dealing cousin Emir (Ernad Prnjavorac) gives her a frosty reception and refuses to help.
-A dye-job gives her a new look, but a busted suitcase leaves her stuck with the summer dress with Emir's goofball 'intern' Denis (Lazar Dragojević), Alma decides to strike out on her own.
+A dye-job gives her a new look, but a busted suitcase leaves her stuck with the summer dress she arrived in.
+After a brief flirtation with Emir's goofball 'intern' Denis (Lazar Dragojević), Alma decides to strike out on her own.